The truth about carbs

 Can eating low glycaemic index (GI) foods help me lose weight?

 The glycaemic index (GI) is a rating system for foods containing carbohydrate.
 It shows how quickly each food affects the glucose (sugar) level in your blood when that food is eaten on its own.

 Some low-GI foods (foods that are absorbed slower by the body), such as wholegrain cereals, fruit, vegetables, beans and lentils, are foods we should eat as part of a healthy, balanced diet.

 Although low-GI foods cause your blood sugar level to rise and fall slowly, which may help you to feel fuller for longer, not all low-GI foods are healthy.

 For example, watermelon and parsnips are high-GI foods, yet healthy, while chocolate cake has a lower GI value.

 And the way a food is cooked and what you eat it with as part of a meal will change the GI rating.

 Do carbohydrates make you fat?

 Any food can cause weight gain if you eat too much.
 Whether your diet is high in fat or high in carbohydrates, if you frequently consume more energy than your body uses, you're likely to gain weight.

-Gram for gram, carbohydrate contains fewer calories of fat.
+Gram for gram, carbohydrate contains fewer calories than fat.
 Wholegrain varieties of starchy foods are good sources of fibre.
 Foods high in fibre add bulk to your meal and help you to feel full.

 But foods high in sugar are often high in calories, and eating these foods too often can contribute to you becoming overweight.

 Can cutting out wheat help me lose weight?

 Some people point to bread and other wheat-based foods as the main cause of their weight gain.

 Wheat is found in a wide range of foods, from bread, pasta and pizza to cereals, biscuits and sauces.

 But there's not enough evidence that foods that contain wheat are any more likely to cause weight gain than any other food.